james126/LPIC-1/LPIC-1 Study Guide/Section 1/Command Line/Basics/Basics.md

 # Shell
 - a program that accepts and interprets commands
 - provides an interface to the system
-- the shell is configured for each invidual user
+- the shell is configured for each individual user
 <br>

 **There are many shells**